devdevgoat/coming-of-aige/COA_CH004.md

 "That's a surprise," he mumbled.
 Porter glanced at the security guard behind him, but he didn't seem the notice the subtle progress and had moved on to inspecting his flashlight.

-"I was saying," Porter continued, "We'd prefer not to call the authorities as well, but we do have footage of two students breaking and entering this office."
-Mouse looked around the room, settling on the tattered grade book on the principals desk.
+"As I was saying," Porter continued, "We'd prefer not to call the authorities as well, but we do have footage of two students breaking and entering this office."
+Mouse looked around the room, settling on the tattered grade book on the principal's desk.
 Behind it, a brightly lit digital picture frame stood out obnoxiously.
 "Now, it's obvious to me that neither of the burglars was you.
 But if you don't cooperate here, you could be looking at a lot more trouble than just trespassing."
 Porter pulled up a chair from the side of the room and sat, coming down to eye level with the boy across from him.

 "Mouse," A flash of surprise.
 Principal Porter knew the value of spending a little extra time listening to how the students in his school interacted with one another.
 Picking up a nickname here and there paid dividends when used properly.
 "You're a bright kid.
 Don't take the fall for something you didn't do-"